How to Experience Sumo Wrestling at the Sumo Grand Tournament

 July in Nagoya

-November in Fukuoka.
+November in Fukuoka

-Securing tickets requires advance planning, as these events frequently sell out—and fast, as domestic fans snap these limited releases up quickly.
+Securing tickets requires advance planning, as these events frequently sell out—and fast, as domestic fans snap up these limited releases quickly.

 Official sumo tickets go on sale approximately one month before each tournament through the Japan Sumo Association's website.
 For visitors to Japan, it’s often most convenient to book through specialized ticket agencies or your hotel's concierge service, as navigating the Japanese booking system can have many challenges.